A posteriori verification for the sign-change structure of solutions of elliptic partial differential equations: Verification for sign-change structure --- the Dirichlet case

 where $\left<F(u),v\right> = \int_{\Omega} f(u(x)) v(x) dx$.
 The Fr\'echet derivatives of $ F $ and $ \mc{F} $ at $ \varphi \in V $, denoted by $ {F'_{\varphi}} $ and $ {\mc F'_{\varphi}} $, respectively, are given by

 Under the notation and assumptions, we look for solutions $ u \in V $ of

 which corresponds to the weak form of \eqref{eq:maind}.
 We call this the {\it D-problem} to prevent confusion with the other boundary value problems to be discussed in Section \ref{sec:othreboundary}.
 Recall that the weak solution $ u \in V $ of the D-problem is in $L^{\infty}(\Omega)$; see \cite[Corollary 6.6]{daners2009priori}.
-We assume that some computer-assisted method succeeds in proving the existence of a solution $u \in V \cap L^{\infty}(\Omega)$ of \eqref{main:fpro} in
+We assume that some numerical verification method succeeds in proving the existence of a solution $u \in V \cap L^{\infty}(\Omega)$ of \eqref{main:fpro} in the intersection of